Sunday, December 13, 2020

 - Right side: Lee watching ZCC climbing down

-32) Sunnyside Canyon ~~~
+32) Sunnyside Canyon.

-- Photograph taken at the same spot as previous pic, facing the opposite side this time
+- Photograph taken at the same spot as prev pic,

 - Yellow arrow: Direction of walk ... downstream